JohnPreston/credproxy/docs/source/configuration/index.rst

 CredProxy uses YAML-based configuration with support for environment variable substitution and file content injection.
-This makes it flexible for various deployment scenarios from local development to production environments.
+This makes it flexible for various deployment scenarios from local development to testing environments.

 Authentication Methods
 ----------------------